- Reasons for persistent nail-biting can vary greatly — A few common causes are allergies, broken nails, infections, wounds, parasites, and anxiety.

-Environmental substances.
-Just like humans, dogs are frequently allergic to pollen, mold, dust, and grass.
-Also like humans, these allergies can be seasonal.
-But instead of coughing and sniffling, the primary symptom in dogs is skin itching.
-This is because the allergy causes atopic dermatitis (atopy), a condition that can affect the entire body or just a few areas — usually the feet, ears, face, and front legs.
+Dogs are frequently allergic to pollen, mold, dust, and grass, much like humans.
+These allergies can be year-round or seasonal.
+The difference?
+Instead of coughing and sniffling, the primary symptom in dogs is skin itching (which can be shown by paw licking or frequent scratching).
+This is because allergies can cause atopic dermatitis (atopy), a condition that can affect the entire body or just a few areas — like the feet, ears, face, and front legs.

 👉 Believe it or not, human-grade Benadryl is safe for dogs when it’s used properly.
 Learn how to treat your dog’s allergy symptoms in our guide to giving your dog Benadryl for allergies.

-Food sensitivities.
+Intolerances and sensitivities can cause similar symptoms in your pet, even if they’re not dealing with a full-blown allergy.
 Proteins like eggs, soy, lamb, chicken, and beef are the most common offenders.
-Along with atopic dermatitis, your dog may experience vomiting, diarrhea, and ear infections as a reaction to certain foods.
+Along with atopic dermatitis, your dog may experience GI upset and ear infections as a reaction to certain foods.

-Bacterial or fungal infections.
-These are typically the result of another issue that’s gone untreated, such as a wound or constant chewing that’s broken the skin open.
+Bacteria can be the result of another issue that’s gone untreated, such as a wound.
 Bacteria or fungi enter the skin through the open sore and can cause swelling, redness, pus, and a foul odor.
-Paw infections can be painful for dogs, so they may limp or be wary of you getting close to it.

 Bacterial infections are usually treated with antibiotics, while fungal infections require antifungal medication.
-Your dog’s chewing and licking at the infected area will likely increase the severity of the infection, so you should have a veterinarian examine the infection as soon as you notice the symptoms.
 Once treatment starts, regularly clean the area and help your dog avoid touching or walking on it.

 Broken or overgrown nails

-Overgrown nails can make walking painful for dogs, so they may try to bite away from the excess nail.
+Nails of a healthy length should not curve back around toward the paw.
+Overgrown nails can make walking painful for dogs, so they may try to bite the excess nail.
 They might also attempt to grind their nails down by scratching at the ground excessively.
-Nails of a healthy length should not curve back around toward the paw.
+This can lead to nail breakage or further irritation, which can bring on infection.
+Talk with your vet if you notice any redness, swelling, or pain that is accompanied by your dog biting and pulling.